kirkstrobeck/whatismarkdown.com/README.md

 The original article has been renamed as what-is-markdown.md

-Thanks to  kirk strobeck.com for having understood like me and before me that there was a big need of pedagogy around that little markdown thing
+Thanks to  kirk strobeck for having understood like me and before me that this markdown thing has a lot of potential... but need a lot of pedagogy too.

 ## What I have added